 The EFC is subtracted from a standard student budget, which is based on average educational and living costs to determine the student’s need for assistance.
 A financial aid package, which may consist of one, two, or more types of aid will be created using this data.
 The amount of need-based aid, which includes grants, federal-work study, and some types of student loans and scholarships, cannot exceed determined financial need.

 Please note that aid decisions are based on FAFSA data.
 If a major change occurs in the financial circumstances of the student, or student’s family during the academic year, that change should then be reported to the financial aid office.
 Other changes that should be reported are a change in a student’s credit load (i.e., from 12 credits to 9 credits) or in housing arrangements (i.e., from on-campus to off-campus).
 It is the student's responsibility to report all such changes.
 Withdrawal from the University before the completion of the academic period for which an award has been made may result in an adjustment of awards.
 This may require the student to return aid funds to the U. S. Department of Education.
-The return of funds calculation is independent of institutional refund policies, and may also result in funds due to the University from the student.
+The return of funds calculation is independent of institutional refund policies, and may also result in the student owing a balance to the University.

 A student’s Cost of Attendance, also known as the student’s budget, includes both direct and indirect expenses.
 Direct expenses are costs that are charged to the student’s bill and paid directly to the University, such as tuition and fees.
 Indirect costs are expenses incurred, but are not directly paid to the University, such as travel and personal expenses.